Employer Of Record USA

 Why Infotree Global Solutions?

 Ensuring total compliance with employment laws comes as a major concern for many companies.
-The complications of laws make it vital to use US Employer of Record services by Infotree Global Solutions.
+The complications of laws make it vital to use US Employer of Record services.
 Right from the drafting of local contracts for workers, we take care of the onboarding and fulfill all the legal formalities for the new country.

 Our core objective is to ensure that you can make the most of mobility without a legal entity.
-Focusing on employee satisfaction, we promise to deliver increased productivity, high efficiency, and revenue.
+Focusing on employee satisfaction, we are committed to delivering increased productivity and high efficiency.
 Our EOR model is designed in a way that provides you everything you need at every step of your global expansion journey.

 Candidates are mobilized in-country quickly, saving you time, energy, and resources.
 Our dedicated personal support ensures a stress-free transition of employees around the world.
 Besides, you will also retain complete control over your employees and their day-to-day tasks.
 That too, without engaging yourself in the administrative hassles because we overcome them for you.